 Written by: Emma Castillo

 Event Santa Cruz had the chance to speak with Martijn Stiphout about the craft of wood shaping and environmentally conscious surfboard making.
-Here’s what the owner of Ventana Surfboards and Supplies had to say:
+Here’s what the co-owner of Ventana Surfboards and Supplies had to say:

 How did your company Ventana Surfboards come about?